nkohari/nate.io/content/work.md

 Right now, I'm building [Ardent](https://ardent.ai), a platform which helps everyone build and share AI workflows, whether or not they know how to write code.

-Before starting Ardent, I spent about four and a half years at [Stripe](https://stripe.com), where I was a [staff engineer](https://staffeng.com/).
-I was the technical lead of Docs, where I oversaw a multi-year effort to build a modern infrastructure for [Stripe's documentation](https://stripe.com/docs/), and after that I worked on some of the company's early work with generative AI.

-Before Stripe, I spent most of my career working for smaller companies, or starting my own.
-Over the {% duration since="2004-06-01" /%} of [my career](#career), I've held a wide range of roles from engineer to executive, and I also spent a few years as an independent consultant.
+Before that, I spent four and a half years at [Stripe](https://stripe.com), working on developer experience and some of the company's early work with generative AI.
+Over the {% duration since="2004-06-01" /%} of [my career](#career), I've started three companies, and held a wide range of roles from engineer to executive.

 ## My Principles